 Keep adding to your list.
 Get it all out there.
 The things you want to do, the things you want to have, the feelings you want to feel.
 Things you want to see, Sounds that you want to hear.
 Oh and things you would like to touch.

 Once done all you need to do is read the whole list through regularly.
 At least twice a day.
 A great place for it is on the back of all the toilet doors.
 Its a place you will have a couple of minutes every now and then.

 After a while you will have them so engrained in your memory when you are woken up at 3am one morning and asked for your goals you will be able to repeat them.
 Maybe after a few other choice words.

 But more importantly, once they are set in your mind, your subconscious works on them all the time.
 Your subconscious will start to develop for you ways to achieve your goals, rather like putting the post code into the Sat Nav, miraculously a route plan appears.

 Whether you have set your goals out like this before or not, do leave a comment below as to the result this time and how you felt during the exercise.

 More about Goals coming soon.
 In the meantime, tell us below your experiences of goal setting.

-Tags: 7 Habits Of Highly Effective People, Andy Warhol, Boss, Covey 7 Habits, Directions, Dreams, Goal Setting, Habits Of Highly Effective People, Juggling, Money, Mums, Mums looking to work from home, New Businesses, New Goals, Own Business, Practice Goal, Setting Goals, Start Business, Step At A Time, Stephen Covey 7 Habits, Van Gough, Work Life Balance
+Tags: 7 Habits Of Highly Effective People, Amazing Place, Andy Warhol, Balls, Boss, Collections, Covey 7 Habits, Directions, Dreams, Goal Setting, Great Time, Habits Of Highly Effective People, Important Person, Juggling, Many People, Midst, Money, Mums, Mums looking to work from home, New Businesses, New Goals, Own Business, Practice Goal, Running, Setting Goals, Start Business, Step At A Time, Stephen Covey 7 Habits, Van Gough, Work Life Balance, Young Men